FACG5/Research/week-4/Packaging.md

 # NPM:

-## What is a package manager?
+## What is npm ?
-is a package manager for JavaScript, it has hundreds of thousands of useful pieces of code that you may want to integrate with your Node project.
+is a node package manager for JavaScript, it has hundreds of thousands of useful pieces of code that you may want to integrate with your Node project.
 * you can install, share code
 * you can manage dependencies in your projects